Pirc Defense

 Most of the lines are sharp and require both sides to assess whether their King is in jeopardy or not carefully.

-Pawn Storm: 3.Nc3 g6 4.Be3 Bg7 5.Qd2
+The 150 Attack (Pawn Storm): 3.Nc3 g6 4.Be3 Bg7 5.Qd2

+This line is commonly called the 150 Attack, named after the old English grading where a 150-rated player could handle it.
+White sets up Be3, Qd2 and f3, castles long, and rolls the kingside pawns at the Black King.
 It starts with White creating a battery on the ‘c1-h6’ diagonal by putting the Bishop to e2 and Queen to e2.
 Since the g1-Knight did not develop to f3, White has an aggressive idea of pushing the short-side pawns up the board to weaken the opposing King.

 Pirc Defense - Pawn Storm